 Qualifying child.
-To be a qualifying child, your child must be under age 19 at the end of 2008, a full-time student under age 24 at the end of 2008, or permanently and totally disabled at any time during 2008, regardless of age.
+To be a qualifying child, your child must be younger than you (or your spouse if married filing jointly) and under age 19 or a full-time student under age 24 at the end of 2009, or permanently and totally disabled at any time during 2009, regardless of age.